Friend and collaborator of CAOS, and director of the animated project POOS, and CAOS’s Blackfoot Language Animation Project,

 What happens when a lazy bird makes a deal with a bear, and doesn’t keep his word?
 Find out in this short animation of a traditional Anishnabae story told by elder James Whitehawk.

 A three-scene performance using a combination of theatre and dance to tell stories of discovery

 Blackfoot Language Animation Residency

-F.P.
-Walshe Grade 9 students created animated videos with CAOS and Artistic Director Xstine Cook.
+Phase 1 covers basic vocabulary and was created by F.P.
+Walshe Grade 9 students with CAOS and Artistic Director Xstine Cook.

 Phase 2 goes over beginner phrases and was animated by a group of selected animators.

 Click the button below to access the courses!